ArXiv: Moderation process and endorsement

 Although arXiv is not peer reviewed, a collection of moderators for each area review the submissions; they may recategorize any that are deemed off-topic, or reject submissions that are not scientific papers, or sometimes for undisclosed reasons.
 The lists of moderators for many sections of arXiv are publicly available, but moderators for most of the physics sections remain unlisted.

 Additionally, an "endorsement" system was introduced in 2004 as part of an effort to ensure content is relevant and of interest to current research in the specified disciplines.
 Under the system, for categories that use it, an author must be endorsed by an established arXiv author before being allowed to submit papers to those categories.
-Endorsers are not asked to review the paper for errors, but to check whether the paper is appropriate for the intended subject area.
+Endorsers are not asked to review the paper for errors but to check whether the paper is appropriate for the intended subject area.
 New authors from recognized academic institutions generally receive automatic endorsement, which in practice means that they do not need to deal with the endorsement system at all.
 However, the endorsement system has attracted criticism for allegedly restricting scientific inquiry.

 A majority of the e-prints are also submitted to journals for publication, but some work, including some very influential papers, remain purely as e-prints and are never published in a peer-reviewed journal.
 A well-known example of the latter is an outline of a proof of Thurston's geometrization conjecture, including the Poincaré conjecture as a particular case, uploaded by Grigori Perelman in November 2002.
 Perelman appears content to forgo the traditional peer-reviewed journal process, stating: "If anybody is interested in my way of solving the problem, it's all there [on the arXiv] – let them go and read about it".
 Despite this non-traditional method of publication, other mathematicians recognized this work by offering the Fields Medal and Clay Mathematics Millennium Prizes to Perelman, both of which he refused.

 While arXiv does contain some dubious e-prints, such as those claiming to refute famous theorems or proving famous conjectures such as Fermat's Last Theorem using only high-school mathematics, a 2002 article which appeared in Notices of the American Mathematical Society described those as "surprisingly rare". arXiv generally re-classifies these works, e.g. in "General mathematics", rather than deleting them; however, some authors have voiced concern over the lack of transparency in the arXiv screening process.

+In November 2025, arXiv announced that it would no longer accept computer science review articles and position papers that had not been vetted by an academic journal or conference due to an increase in AI-generated research.

+Withdrawn preprints

+It has been reported that 14,000 preprints have been withdrawn at arXiv, most commonly due to "crucial errors".
+A lesser number of the withdrawals were due to the preprint being subsumed by another publication.
+The report itself was posted at arXiv December, 2024.